Feature #89015

 TYPO3 would then automatically look up the label of the parent table from the "tt_content" relation field and show it in the TCEForm for the children elements.
 But this could easily turn into a performance bottleneck in several cases.
 For example, the "l10n_parent" selects would then all need create many similar db calls to fetch these labels from the foreign table and this would easily blow up the number of db calls in the backend for each new 1:n irre record that is added.

-Updated by Sybille Peters over 3 years ago
+Updated by Sybille Peters about 4 years ago

-Updated by Sybille Peters about 3 years ago
+Updated by Sybille Peters almost 4 years ago